How to Compute 13th Month Pay | 13th Month Pay Law in the PH

 - Night Differential

-Who are exempted from the rules implementing the 13th-month pay?
+Who is exempted from the rules implementing the 13th-month pay?

 The PD No. 851 protects many employees working under the public, private sectors, and even the government.
 However, employees working in these specific circumstances are exempted from this decree: